-Newcastle Place has \$312 of construction in progress at December 31, 2021.
+Newcastle Place has \$534 and \$312 of construction in progress at December 31, 2022 and 2021, respectively.

 Credit Risk

 Newcastle Place maintains its cash and cash equivalents in bank deposit accounts that may exceed federally insured limits.
 Most investments and assets limited as to use are held in a custodial arrangement and consist of investment grade interest bearing securities.
 Newcastle Place has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk.